everypolitician/image_cache/README.md

 ## Disclaimer

-Images in EveryPolitician aren't necessarily free to use.
+Images referenced in EveryPolitician aren't necessarily free to use.
 You should check licensing etc before actively reusing them.

 ## Deploying to Heroku